brianjriddle/astrix-wiki/Configuring-Astrix.md

 ```

 ## Settings
-Astrix uses two types of settings.
-The first one is `AstrixSettings` which are global to a `AstrixContext`, and the other one is `AstrixBeanSettings` which applies to individual Astrix beans.
+The `DynamicConfig` instance associated with a `AstrixContext` is used to read _settings_ at runtime.
+Astrix distinguishes between two types of settings.
+The first one are `AstrixSettings` which are global to a `AstrixContext`, and the other one are `AstrixBeanSettings` which applies to individual Astrix beans.

 ### List of AstrixSettings
 This is a list of the most common [AstrixSettings](http://avanzabank.github.io/astrix/com/avanza/astrix/beans/core/AstrixSettings.html)